Sciebo-RDS/RDS-Web/README.md

 The `VUE_APP_REDIRECTION_URL` and `OWNCLOUD_OAUTH_CLIENT_SECRET` fields can only be set up correctly, when you start up the corresponding oauth backend before.
 So you have to start the backends and configure the `.env` file properly.
 After this, you can stop everything and can use the receipts in the corresponding sections for use.

 For easier access, you should start only the owncloud backend with the following commands and enable the `oauth2` and `rds` app and add a new oauth2 path in the settings, which is described [here](https://doc.owncloud.com/server/admin_manual/installation/apps_management_installation.html), [here](https://doc.owncloud.com/server/admin_manual/configuration/server/security/oauth2.html#installation) and [here](https://www.research-data-services.org/doc/impl/plugins/owncloud/).

 ```bash
 docker-compose -f client/dev/docker-compose.yml up -d
 ```

 Now open the url `http://localhost:8000` in your favourite browser and enable and setup all needed apps.
+For oauth, you will need one client for domain `http://localhost:9100/oidc-callback.html`, when you want to develope for OC Web.
+If you want to develope for standalone, you will need a client for domain `localhost:8080`.
 After this, you have all informations to configure the `.env` correctly.
 Now, you can continue with the setup.

 Remind: If you delete all docker-resources (e.g. with `docker system prune --volumes`), you have to do all steps before again to get valid values for `.env` file.